openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 Configure CoreDNS in the miniziti cluster.
 This is necessary no matter which host DNS resolver method you used above.

-1. Add the miniziti forwarder to the end of the value of `Corefile` in CoreDNS's configmap.
-Don't forget to substitute the real IP from `minikube --profile miniziti ip` for `{MINIKUBE_IP}`, and be mindful to keep the indentation the same as the default `.:53` handler.
+1. Add the *.ziti forwarder to the end of the value of `Corefile` in CoreDNS's configmap.
+Don't forget to substitute the real IP from `minikube --profile miniziti ip` if you get something different than "192.168.49.2", and be mindful to keep the indentation the same as the default `.:53` handler.

    ```bash
    # 1. Edit the configmap.